IntegralEquations/Inti.jl/docs/src/tutorials/layer_potentials.md

 ``\boldsymbol{r} \not \in \Gamma`` is a target point, and ``\sigma`` is the source density.

-Here is a simple example of how to create a kernel representing Laplace's double-layer potential:
+Here is a simple example of how to create a kernel representing a Laplace double-layer potential:

 ```@example layer_potentials